Monfffy/Pandas-IMDb-Project/README.md

-# Pandas-Project-1
+# Pandas-IMDb-Project
-# About IMDb Movies
+# About IMDb Data Analysis